ericedu1/ericedu1/README.md

 ### Hi there 👋

+I'm a student who is highly motivated on the field of quantum information theory.

 <!--
 **ericedu1/ericedu1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.